All Episodes

 Policy is a job of the legislature.

-Now it seems like that interpretation would mean oh, they did policy.
+Now, it seems like that interpretation would mean, oh, they did policy.

-But back then you so I I I'm at a law sometimes they do enact policy.
+But back then, so I'm at a lawsuit.

 And the policy comes from imposing the tenets of the Constitution over laws that have been improperly enacted by legislative bodies for whatever reason.